uchicago-cs/student-resource-guide/style-guide/python.rst

 If you are using VSCode, they have a guide on enabling the linter(s) of your
 choice: `Linting Python in Visual Studio Code <https://code.visualstudio.com/docs/python/linting>`__.

+If you want to learn more about python in detail you can learn here: `Learn Python Programming <https://www.scaler.com/topics/python/>`__.